mominali12/Urban-Analysis-G2O/README.md

 We attempted to address the problem of classifying planned/unplanned localities.
 Localities categorization could assist municipality in proper allocation of resources.However,  a variety of factors have to be incorporated for any such classification, which makes this a complex task.

 ### The Solution
-To tackle all such intricacies, we propose a deep learning approach for classifying different areas using satellite imagery.
+We propose a deep learning approach for classifying different areas using Remote sensing data.
 We propose a multi-task learning framework that learns variety of features from the satellite images and finds the one most effective for classifying planned or unplanned developments.

-### System Requirements
+Using these features we calculate planned locality index for each image by applying analytical hirearchical processing technique.

+### Software and Hardware
+We have mainly used Python, NumPy and Keras to implement our solution.
+We have performed all our experiments using Google's colaboratory.
+To replicate the experiments successfully GPU based runtime of colaboratory is required.

 ## Dataset
+For this research project we have used two different datasets.
+The first one is called Village Finder **Village Finder paper ka reference**.
+We used this dataset to train a model for building segmentation.
+To train our multi task learning model we had compiled a separate data set containing satellite images of different cities of pakistan.

 ### Village Finder
+Village Finder Dataset contains 3566 images where each image is of 256 x 256 pixels.
+Corresponding to each image we have masked images that act as labels for building segments in that image.
+We used this dataset to train a model for building segmentation.
+This model is later utilized to compile our main dataset for this project.

 ### Our Dataset
+Due to the unavailability of any previous planned/unplanned localities dataset, we introduced our new dataset which contains high resolution satellite images of three major cities of Pakistan: Lahore, Peshawar and Hyderabad.
+Satellite images are downloaded using the Google Static Maps API, each with 256 x 256 pixels at zoom level 19, giving us a total of 140k satellite imagery.
+To only filter out the images containing buildings, we ultilized the building segmentation model trained on Village Finder dataset.
+The resulted images, which are filtered out from this step, are then tagged into multiple labels.
+For each image, we have three mandatory labels: layout, building and greenery density.
+Options for tagging building density are high building density (>80), moderate building density (50%-80%) and low building density (<50%).
+Similarly, greenery can be tagged out of dense greenery (>50%), sparse greenery (5-50%) and very sparse greenery (<5%).
+The layout of the images can be either regular or irregular.
+Additionally , we also have four optional labels including grass, trees, exposed soil and large buildings.
+In Fig. 3, we have shown some of the images of each city from our dataset.

 ## Building Segmentation

 ## Multi Task Learning